 Things to Do

-There are endless things to do in San Francisco, you will never find yourself looking for something to do.
-For our first time we got the 2 Day Hop-On, Hop-Off San Francisco Tour.
+We got the 2-Day Hop-On, Hop-Off San Francisco Tour for the first time.
 You can find more information about the tickets here.
-This made it easy to hit the major landmarks and get around the town.
+Using the bus made it easy to hit the major landmarks and get around the town.

 Day 1 (Morning) - Palace of Fine Arts

-The Palace of Fine Arts is a beautiful historic building built in Roman style of architecture.
-You can walk around the palace, admire the work, and sit by the pond with ducks and other sorts of animals.
-This is another great place for taking photos.
-Next time we come, we want to come back at night as the Palace lights up making it great for additional photos.
+The Palace of Fine Arts is a beautiful historic building built in Roman architecture.
+You can walk around the palace, admire the work, and sit by the pond with ducks and other animals.
+The Palace of Fine Arts is another excellent place for taking photos.
+Next time we come, we want to come back at night as the Palace lights up, making it great for additional images.

-Walt Disney Museum and Fort Point are other nearby attractions if you’re interested.
+The Walt Disney Museum and Fort Point are nearby attractions if those are sites that interest you.

 From the Palace of Fine Arts, Crissy Field is a 20-minute walk.
-The grass fields and sandy beaches have different trails and offer more view of the Golden Gate Bridge.
+The grass fields and sandy beaches have different trails and offer more views of the Golden Gate Bridge.

 Day 1 (Afternoon) - Golden Gate Bridge

-Note that the best time to visit the Golden Gate Bridge is in the late afternoon (after 3:30 PM), typically when the fogs have settled.
-Plus, the cyclists will be on the other side of the bridge, and there is better lighting during this time!
+The best time to visit the Golden Gate Bridge is in the late afternoon (after 3:30 PM), typically when the fog has settled.
+Plus, the cyclists will be on the other side of the bridge, and there will be better lighting during this time!

 Day 1 (Evening) - Fisherman's Wharf

-Fisherman’s Wharf is popular to tourists and locals alike, making it a must do on your visit to San Francisco.
-Be prepared for crowds and tourists, the atmosphere is lively and exciting!
+Fisherman’s Wharf is famous to tourists and locals alike, making it a must-do on your visit to San Francisco.
+Be prepared for crowds and tourists.
+The atmosphere is lively and exciting!

 Pier 39 is fun for adults and kids alike.
 Be sure to check out the sea lions basking in the sun.
-We chowed down on clam chowder for dinner here, and it did not disappoint.
+We chowed down on clam chowder for dinner here, which did not disappoint.